allenc125789/TurtleNAS/README.md

 > [!NOTE]
-> **Current Status:** The Web-GUI based File Browser side of the application is almost complete in terms of functionality.
-Files can be uploaded, removed, downloaded, etc. from the admin account.
+> **Current Status:** The Web-GUI based File Browser of the application is almost complete in terms of functionality.
+Files can be uploaded, removed, downloaded, etc. to the Debian server from the admin account, or an account made with `create-user.sh`.
 I'll be constructing the admin page, cleaning code, and revaluating functions as soon as possible.

 # Summary: